AnitaBanh/ChallengeTwo/README.md

 # Portfolio

-## ChallengeTwo
+## Description
-This is a draft page for my portfolio, created as the second course challenge during coding bootcamp.
+This is a draft page of my portfolio, created as the second course challenge during coding bootcamp.
 The portfolio page will be updated as I progress through the 12-week class.

 ## Installation